-FY 2019 PERFORMANCE GOAL BOARD ACTIVITIES PG 2-A: The Board will issue a report on the technical issues DOE will need to address before it can begin the implementation of an integrated program for the nationwide transport of SNF and HLW.
-In 2019, the Board issued a report to Congress and the Secretary of Energy on Preparing for Nuclear Waste Transportation: Technical Issues that Need to be Addressed in Preparing for a Nationwide Effort to Transport Spent Nuclear Fuel and High-Level Radioactive Waste.
-In 2019, the Board issued a Synopsis to accompany the Transportation Report.
-PG 2-B: The Board will issue a report summarizing its review activities, and its findings, conclusions and recommendations, from January 1, 2016, through June 30, 2018.
-In 2019, the Board continued to develop a report to Congress and the Secretary of Energy summarizing its review activities, and its findings, conclusions, and recommendations.
+FY 2020 PERFORMANCE GOAL BOARD ACTIVITIES PG 2-A : The Board will issue a report on the technical issues DOE will need to address before it can begin the implementation of an integrated program for the nationwide transport of SNF and HLW.
+BOARD ACTIVITIES The Board completed this task at the end of FY 2019 and issued a report to Congress and the Secretary of Energy on Preparing for Nuclear Waste Transportation: Technical Issues that Need to be Addressed in Preparing for a Nationwide Effort to Transport Spent Nuclear Fuel and High-Leve Radioactive Waste.
+PG 2-B : The Board will issue a report summarizing its review activities, and its findings, conclusions and recommendations, from January 1, 2016, through June 30, 2018.
+In 2020, the Board continued to develop a report to Congress and the Secretary of Energy summarizing its review activities, and its findings, conclusions, and recommendations.
 The reporting period of the report has been extended to include January 1, 2016, through December 31, 2018.
-The report is expected to be completed in FY 2020.
-PG 2-C : The Board plans to issue a report on the performance of high burnup SNF during extended dry storage and transportation.
-In 2019, the Board continued to draft a report on the performance of high burnup SNF during extended dry storage and transportation.
-The report is expected to be completed in FY 2020.
+The Board expects to issue this report in FY 2021.
+PG 2-C : The Board plans to issue a report on DOE R&D activities to determine the behavior of high burnup SNF during extended dry storage and transportation.
+In 2020, the Board continued work on the report and now expects to issue it in FY 2021.
 PG 2-D : The Board plans to issue a report on the system-wide implications of using large canisters for the dry storage of SNF.
-In 2019, the Board continued to draft a report on the system-wide implications of using large canisters for the dry storage of SNF.
-The report is expected to be completed in FY 2020.
+In 2020, the Board continued to draft a report on the system-wide implications of using large canisters for the dry storage of SNF.
+The Board expects to issue this report in FY 2021.